KadirEmreAVCI/MasterTennisApp/README.md

 ## Usage

-Below are guides for key screens and workflows.
-**You can insert relevant screenshots under each section to give users a visual reference.**
-Place your screenshots (e.g., PNG/JPG files) in a directory such as `docs/screenshots/` and reference them in the README like shown below.

 ### Welcome Screen

-Choose **Profiles** to create, edit, or delete player profiles, and to log in to a selected profile.
+Click **Start** button to create, edit, or delete player profiles, and to log in to a selected profile.
-Choose **Manage** to add, edit, or delete organizations.
+Click **Manage** button to add, edit, or delete organizations.
 Note that organizations are shared across all profiles.

 ![Welcome Screen](docs/screenshots/welcome_screen.png)